The Derbyshire region

 You will discover many pretty and unspoilt villages where you can enjoy an afternoon tea or a pint of real ale in the local pub after your walk or perhaps you will be lucky enough to discover a village which is celebrating its well-dressing festival, for which Derbyshire villages are famous.

-The historic town of Belper located in the Derwent Valley Mills World Heritage Site, Strutts North Mill has UNESCO status, this beautiful town has lots to offer visitors, it sits on the edge of the Derbyshire Dales and the Peak District National Park.
+The historic town of Belper located in the Derwent Valley Mills World Heritage Site, Strutts North Mill in Belper has UNESCO status, this beautiful town has lots to offer visitors, it sits on the edge of the Derbyshire Dales and the Peak District National Park.

 WINNER of the Great British High Street Awards 8th November 2014 and January 2020